0xPolygon/foundry-template/CONTRIBUTING.md

 ## Testing

-### Deployment Template
+### Deployer Template

-This repo provides a deployment script template for consistency between scripts and unit tests.
-For more information on how to use the template, check [here](#deployment-script-template).
+This repo provides a deployer template for consistency between scripts and unit tests.
+For more information on how to use the template, check [here](#depler-template-script).

 ## Deployment

 This repo utilizes versioned deployments.
 Any changes to a contract should update the version of this specific contract.
 To deploy a new version of a contract, create a new deployment script in a directory named after the new version of the modified contracts (e.g., `1.0.0`).
 A script is provided that extracts deployment information from the `run-latest.json` file within the `broadcast` directory generated while the forge script runs.
 From this information a JSON and markdown file is generated containing various information about the deployment itself as well as past deployments.

-### Deployment Template
+### Deployer Template

-This repo provides a deployment script template for consistency between scripts and unit tests.
-For more information on how to use the template, check [here](#deployment-script-template).
+This repo provides a deployer template for consistency between scripts and unit tests.
+For more information on how to use the template, check [here](#deployer-template-script).

 ### Deployment